How Do I . . .

 You are taking the most important step in your lives and we at Christ Church want to help make this day your perfect day.
 We are pleased you are considering our beautiful and historic 1820 Church for your wedding celebration.

 First, contact our Priest by phone or email so s/he can learn something about you and your reasons for selecting Christ Church.
 Together you will set up meetings to discuss legal requirements of the Church and a program of marriage preparation.
-If either party has been divorced, permission of the bishop will be required prior to the wedding.
-Couples will meet with our Priest a minimum of five times for counseling and instruction.
-These sessions will last approximately one hour each and will cover topics of finance, intimacy, communication, family and children, the nature of the vows and commitment to the marriage.
+Couples will meet with our Priest a minimum of three times for counseling and instruction.
+These sessions will last approximately one hour each and will cover topics of finance, communication, family and children, the nature of the vows and commitment to the marriage.

 Christ Church is not available for weddings during Advent (December), Lent (early Spring) and Holy Week (the week before Easter).